hermannpencole/nifi-swagger-client/docs/DataTransferApi.md

 <a name="commitOutputPortTransaction"></a>
 # **commitOutputPortTransaction**
-> TransactionResultEntity commitOutputPortTransaction(responseCode, checksum, portId, transactionId)
+> TransactionResultEntity commitOutputPortTransaction(portId, transactionId, responseCode, checksum)

 Commit or cancel the specified transaction